 Battlestar Galactica

 The series explores themes such as politics, religion, and morality while also examining the personal struggles of the characters as they deal with loss, trauma, and identity.
-The show was critically acclaimed for its complex characters, compelling storytelling, and gritty realism, and is often cited as one of the greatest television dramas of all time.
+The show was critically acclaimed for its complex characters, compelling storytelling, and gritty realism.

 Classic TV shows from the 1980s